 However, you can hear sound distortion if you place it too far away from your bike.
 The sound is much better than the Peloton speakers especially since it’s pointed 360° sound coverage.

 TIP: You can add a micro USB to a USB adapter and a micro USB cord (with the right length) and charge it directly from your bike.

 Of course, there are many different popular Bluetooth speakers for the peloton, however, I haven’t personally used all of them.

-Before I show you my favorite speaker that I’ve been using for years, I will share with you a survey that I did on social media where I asked the peloton community about the best speakers they’ve ever used.
+I did a small survey on several social media forums where I asked the peloton community about the best speakers they’ve ever used.

 Here are the top picks based on the community experience.